New Release Never Before Offered — Dockable Waterfront at Tennessee National — May 2nd Grand Opening

 The lake lifestyle at Tennessee National isn’t exclusively about boats.
 Residents also enjoy:

-- Wildlife watching — blue herons, ospreys, and bald eagles are common sightings along the shoreline
+• Wildlife watching — blue herons, ospreys, and other waterbirds are common sightings along the shoreline

-The lake is the centerpiece, but it feeds into a broader lifestyle that’s active, social, and outdoors-first.
+The lake is the centerpiece, but it feeds into a broader lifestyle that’s active, social, and outdoors-first — anchored by the community’s Greg Norman signature 18-hole golf course just up the hill.

 The Real Question: Access or Lifestyle?